jonnycampbell/hubot-against-humanity/README.md

 This is the first version of Cards Against Humanity on Hubot.

-ick up a real set of [Cards Against Humanity](http://www.cardsagainsthumanity.com/), your grandparents will love it.
+Pick up a real set of [Cards Against Humanity](http://www.cardsagainsthumanity.com/), your grandparents will love it.

 ### Usage